kshvmdn/nba.js/README.md

 ### Contribute

 Feel free to open an [issue](https://github.com/kshvmdn/nba-games/issues) or make a [pull request](https://github.com/kshvmdn/nba-games/pulls).
-All contributions are welcome!(:
+All contributions are welcome!